gotcha84/lightshade/README.md

 When in freeze mode, right-clicking mouse will rotate the lights instead of the object, and left-clicking will scale the light sources (when applicable).
 Disable freeze mode to update light sources and illuminate at new position/direction.

+Shaders:
+* 5: Toggle shader mode

+When in shader mode:
+* The directional light should repulse the vertices, and do not cause a color shift.
+* The point light should repulse the vertices as well, and shift their color towards red.
+* The spot light should attract the vertices, but only if they fall within its spot, and shift their color towards green.

 ![sandal with all 3 lights](lightshade.png "sandal with all 3 lights")